Bat, Island Flying Fox

 Bats are the only mammals that fly and Chiroptera means "hand-wing".
 The membranes that extend from the sides of the body, legs and tail are extensions of the skin of the back and belly and consist of two layers of skin with no flesh between.
 The wing membrane is supported by the elongated fingers of the forelimbs.
 When flying, legs work in unison with the wings, somewhat like swimming through the air.
 In the flying foxes the first finger as well as the short thumb has a sharp-hooked claw which is used for climbing and clinging to surfaces.
 Unlike most other warm-blooded animals, bats maintain a warm body temperature only when active.
 While a bat sleeps, mainly during the day, their body temperature drops to the temperature of the air around them.
 When exposed to the hot sun during the day, these bats cool themselves by flapping their wings, licking their chest and wings, and panting.
 In cool weather or during heavy rain, they almost completely wrap themselves with their wings.

-There are almost 1000 species of bats in the world, forming the second largest order of mammals (after rodents).
+There are over 1000 species of bats in the world, forming the second largest order of mammals (after rodents).
 About 60 of these species fall into the group known as flying foxes.
 These large fruit eating bats are found in the forests and swamps of Asia and Africa.
 Although bats are sometimes said to have poor vision, i.e. "Blind as a bat", they actually have eyes comparable to other mammals.
 Fruit bats have large well-developed eyes and most, including this species, use vision rather than echolocation for navigation during flight.
 They find their food though smell and sight.
 Many other bats, especially those who feed on insects, use echolocation to avoid obstacles and find prey while flying in darkness.
 Bats also use sound to express emotion or for communication.
 When at rest, bats normally hang head downward.
 Fruit bats, while scrambling around in trees, may get into a head-upward position.
 It is easier for the bat to take flight from the head-down position; it just drops and spreads it wings.
 Flying foxes play an important role in pollination and seed dispersal for a great variety of plants that are useful for lumber, food, medicine and other products.
 Certain flowers have evolved to take advantage of bat pollination These "bat flowers" are usually white, open at night, strongly scented, and are long and pendulous and located away from foliage.
 "Bat fruits" are usually drab with a strong distinctive odor; they generally are large with large seeds, are away from foliage and stay on the tree after maturity.
-Pteropus means "wing-footed" and hypomelanus comes from the Greek words beneath and dark.
+Pteropus means "wing-footed" and hypomelanus comes from the Greek words "beneath" and "dark."

 STATUS IN WILD: